suspect-devices/digithink/docs/serverdocs/OperationsGuide.md

 ## Updating dns

 Dns is provided by bind , The zone files have been consolidated into a single directory under /etc/bind/zones  on naomi (dns.suspectdevices.com).
-YOU ARE HERE (update and add zone/config file checks)

 ```sh
 root@naomi:/etc/bind/zones# nano suspectdevices.hosts